MattCSmith/Project-365/README.md

 ## Day 71
 #### **Project:** Leaderboard

-Spent an hour working on the final helper functions.
+Spent an hour working on the final few helper functions.
 Hope to finish them off tomorrow ready to complete the implimentation and run some tests.

+## Day 72
+#### **Project:** Leaderboard

+Super close to finishing these helper functions now.
+Finished off another one and made a decent started to the second one.
+One and a half left to do.